exosite/exosense_recipes/RadioBridge/README.md

 ![](../../assets/RadioBridge/CreateNewProduct.png) \

 ### Connect RadioBridge Console to Murano
 1.)
-Copy your product URL by clicking the link icon, or in the enpoints tab of the product, copy the URL as shown below\
+In the enpoints tab of the product, copy the URL as shown below\
 ![Endpoint page in Murano](../../assets/RadioBridge/EndpointURL.png) \
 2.)
 Paste this URL into the API settings of console.radiobridge.com\
 3.)
 Append the URL with '*/radiobridge*'\